Winter weather brings the threat of frozen pipes. These tips can help prevent your pipes from freezing.

 If you have optional HomeServe water service line coverage, frozen water lines are covered.
 If you are interested in more information on HomeServe, visit: www.dmwaterplans.com or call 1 (855) 695-1493.

 If your pipes have frozen once, chances are they will freeze again.
-Before the onset of cold weather, prevent freezing of your water supply lines and pipes by following these recommendations:
+Before the onset of cold weather, help prevent freezing of your water supply lines and pipes by following these recommendations: